qarmin/czkawka/instructions/Instruction.md

 - 3 - Main results window - allows to choose, delete, configure results.
 - 4 - Bottom image panels - contains buttons which do specific actions on data(like selecting them) or e.g. hide/show parts of GUI
 - 5 - Text panel - prints messages/warnings/errors about executed actions.
 User can hide it.
 - 6 - Panel with selecting specific directories to use or exclude.
-Also here are specified allowed extensions and file sizes.
+Also, here are specified allowed extensions and file sizes.
 - 7 - Buttons which opens About Window(shows info about app) and Settings in which scan can be customized

 <img src="https://user-images.githubusercontent.com/41945903/148279809-54ea8684-8bff-436b-af67-ff9859f468f2.png" width="800" />